pgxn/pgxnclient/docs/usage.rst

-Whenever a command takes a specification in input, it also accepts options ``--stable``, ``--testing`` and ``--unstable`` to specify the minimum release level accepted.
+Whenever a command takes a specification in input, it also accepts options ``--stable``, ``--testing`` and ``--unstable`` to specify the minimum release status accepted.
 The default is "stable".

 A few commands also allow specifying a local ``.zip`` package or a local directory containing a distribution: in this case the specification should